094459/newsletter-oss-projects/README.md

 **whats-new-summary-notifier**

 [whats-new-summary-notifier](https://aws-oss.beachgeek.co.uk/3x4) is a demo repo that lets you build a generative AI application that summarises the content of AWS What's New and other web articles in multiple languages, and delivers the summary to Slack or Microsoft Teams. (#198)

+**wio-from-diagram-to-code-with-amazon-q-developer**

+[wio-from-diagram-to-code-with-amazon-q-developer](https://aws-oss.beachgeek.co.uk/4a8) this project from AWS Community Builder Olivier Lemaitre that demonstrates how you can generate diagrams from an application code, but also how to generate code from diagrams using Amazon Q Developer in the Visual Studio Code IDE. (#208)

 **youtube-video-summarizer-with-bedrock**